The images in this article were taken pre-COVID-19.

 How easy do you think it would be to stop using plastic in your daily life?
 From technology to cutlery – plastic is always at our fingertips.
-And our reliance on plastic has become cause for concern
+And our reliance on plastic has become cause for concern.

-Plastic can take thousands of years to decompose, and plastic pollution has become an issue all over the world.
+Plastic can take hundreds of years to decompose, and plastic pollution has become an issue all over the world.
 Think about the fact that most of the plastic produced since its discovery in 1852 is still present somewhere on the planet, and more and more plastic is still being made.

-A huge amount of this plastic ends up in the ocean, and affects life in the sea.
+A huge amount of this plastic ends up in the ocean and affects life in the sea.